 What's wrong with the medications?

 Most mums don't feel comfortable with the idea of medicating their tiny baby, and side effects of the drugs are often not discussed in depth.
 Thickeners often have a side effect of thickening stools or causing constipation.
 Proton Pump Inhibitors (such as Losec) or H2 blockers (such as ranitidine) reduce stomach acid.
 These do not stop the reflux (in fact vomiting is listed as a side effect).
 Reducing acid may initially seem like a good idea, but we have stomach acid for a very good reason.
 Our bodies need an acid environment in order to digest proteins, and it also acts as an immune defence against pathogenic bacteria which are destroyed in an acidic stomach environment.
-It also suppresses appetite.
-In cases where the issue is low milk intake the drug may seem to help for a while, but the supreased appetite can mean that baby takes even less milk from the breast, and mums supply lowers further and then the issue begins again.
-It affects absorption of vitamins and minerals in the gut and some studies have found increased risk in respiratory illness.
+Without adequate stomach acid babies are more at risk of infection, of developing allergies, even of bone fractures.
+In some cases treatment can even suppress appetite In cases where the issue is low milk intake the drug may seem to help for a while, but the supressed appetite can mean that baby drinks even less milk, and weight gain falters.
+Acid levels also affects absorption of vitamins and minerals in the gut.
 With these side effects, and the clear guidelines from NICE, doesn't it make sense to investigate fully before considering drugs?

 There is no doubt that some babies do have GORD.
 These are very unhappy babies, and they need our help.
 They may indeed need medication, but they also need help with breastfeeding.
 Those babies are in the minority though.
 Most babies probably don't need medication, but they absolutely do need good breastfeeding support.
-A thorough breastfeeding assessment should involve observing a feed, optimising latch, and looking at a complete history of feeding so far.
-It should consider baby's ability to transfer milk, weight gain and pattern of feeding through the day, any extra expression that happens regularly, how birth went and if there could be subtle effects, mum's feelings around breastfeeding, pain or discomfort, concerns or fears etc. It should considers mum and baby as a unit and is much more than treating symptoms.
-A breastfeeding counsellor or lactation consultant should also know when reflux is more than a feeding issue and does need medical help.
+A thorough feeding assessment should involve observing a feed, optimising latch, and looking at a complete history of feeding so far.
+It should consider baby's ability to transfer milk, weight gain and pattern of feeding through the day, any extra expression that happens regularly, how birth went and if there could be subtle effects, mum's feelings around feeding, any pain or discomfort, concerns or fears etc. It should consider parent and baby as a unit and is much more than treating a stomach.
+A feeding counsellor or lactation consultant should also know when reflux is more than a feeding issue and does need medical help.

 Reflux is distressing - for the whole family, and our babies deserve to have someone take the time to investigate and treat the cause, not just symptoms.